danday74/integer-sequences/README.md

 ms.getPrimeNumbers(100000000)  // takes 23ms - second cached call
 ```

-Makes use of [Big.js](http://mikemcl.github.io/big.js) to guarantee precision when working with big numbers.
+It makes use of [Big.js](http://mikemcl.github.io/big.js) to guarantee precision when working with big numbers.

 Numeric arguments can be given as: